InfiniteEndeavours/Portfolio-Site/README.md

 * Jack Wachira - My Code Institute Mentor for his feedback on the project.

 * [Kera Cudmore](https://github.com/kera-cudmore) - For helping me resolve issues encountered when trying to perform Lighthouse testing.

+* [Christopher Undritz](https://github.com/C-Undritz) - For suggesting to change the margin for the body on mobile and tablet devices.